-You probably know that your dentist likes to see you every six months.
-That way, he or she can routinely watch for cavities and gum problems.
-But your dentist also is your first line of defense against something more serious: oral cancer.
+Your dentist likes to see you every six months.
+During these visits, they routinely check your mouth and teeth for cavities and gum problems.
+But your dentist is also your first line of defense against something more serious: oral cancer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The medical history likely will ask questions about risk factors for oral cancer, which include smoking and excessive alcohol consumption.
+The medical history likely will also include questions about your risk factors for oral cancer, which include smoking and excessive alcohol consumption.
 People who smoke and drink alcohol have an even higher risk of oral cancer.

-The hygienist or dentist also will want to know about your current overall health, including any dental concerns.
-Don’t hesitate to share any questions or concerns you have.
+Your hygienist or dentist also will want to know about your current overall health, including any dental concerns.

-During the cancer screening, your dentist will exam areas that are both inside and outside your mouth.
+During the cancer screening, your dentist will examine areas that are both inside and outside your mouth.

 The dentist is looking for any lumps, sores or irregular tissue changes, including discoloration.
-If he or she finds anything suspicious, such as a lesion, the dentist may recommend a biopsy or refer you to an oral surgeon.
+If they find anything suspicious, such as a lesion, your dentist may recommend a biopsy or refer you to an oral surgeon.

-A good rule of thumb is to see a dentist about lesions that do not clear up within two weeks.
-Dr. Coy says.
-“Examples would include red or white patches, ulcers, lumps or other growths,” he says.
+A good rule of thumb is to see a dentist about lesions that don’t clear up within two weeks.
+Dr. Coy advises.
+“Examples would include red or white patches, ulcers, lumps or other growths.”